UniversalDependencies/docs/_hy/feat/VerbForm.md

 Armenian has eight types of participles:

 - The resultative participle is used to form the indicative mood in present perfect resultative, imperfect in the past resultative and proper resultative tense.
-It can be also used adjectively.
+It can be also used adjectively and can be negated.
-- The subject participle can be used only adjectively.
+- The subject participle can be used only adjectively and can be negated.
 - The imperfective participle is used to form the indicative mood in present or imperfect tense.
 - The future-I participle is used to form the indicative mood in present prospective (future) or imperfect prospective (future in the past) tense.
-- The future-II (state of prospective action) participle can be used only adjectively.
+- The future-II (state of prospective action) participle can be used only adjectively and can be negated.
 - The perfect participle is used to form the indicative mood in present perfect or imperfect in the past (past perfect) tense.
 - The negative participle is used to form the negated conditional mood in present or imperfect tense.
 - The processual (progressive) participle is used to form the indicative mood in present or imperfect tense for the verbs _գալ, լալ, տալ_.